w3c/wcag3/informative/README.md

 The following fields are required:

-- `title` - Title of the ACT rule, best practice, or method
+- `title` - Title of the ACT rule, recommended practice, or method
 - `provisions` - List of slugs corresponding to applicable provisions for this entry;
   this should _only_ specify the provision slug (not group or guideline), e.g. `sections-labeled` rather than `layout/structure/sections-labeled`